Teerutpan/Cyclistic-Analysis-Project/README.md

 2. Insights gained from this analysis will help marketing teams develop strategies and use digital media to persuade more casual drivers to become members.

 #### key stakeholders
-- **Lily Moreno:** The director of marketing and your manager.
+- **Lily Moreno :** The director of marketing and your manager.
 - **Cyclictic marketing analytics team :** team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
-- **Cyclistic executive team:** The notoriously detail-oriented executive team who will decide whether to approve the recommended marketing program.
+- **Cyclistic executive team :** The notoriously detail-oriented executive team who will decide whether to approve the recommended marketing program.

 ## Prepare
 I will use Cyclistic’s historical trip data to analyze and identify trends.
 Note: The datasets have a different name because Cyclistic is a fictional company.
 This is public data that I can use to explore how different customer types are using Cyclistic bikes.
 I'll be using data from November 2022 to October 2023.
 The data is organized into individual .csv files, with each file corresponding to a specific month.
 After preliminary inspection I can confidently confirm that the source data is Reliable, Original, Comprehensive, Current and Cited.